• About

 IIMR Money Webinar Series - Winter term 2022

 For a one-page leaflet (pdf), click here.
-This event is organized in collaboration with the Vinson Centre Centre.
+This event is organized in collaboration with the Centre.

 Global inflation - transitory or persistent?

-IIMR's chairman Tim Congdon will be panelist in a session entitled "The Challenges of Change".
+IIMR's chair Tim Congdon will be panelist in a session entitled "The Challenges of Change".
 For more information, see SPE's website.

 The Monetary Policy Essay Prize 2021-22